altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 %%%%
 }
 {
-~Martha uncovered more memories.
+*Martha uncovered more memories*
-And to her surprise, not all were terrible.
+~And to her surprise, not all were terrible.
 Most were bad, but some when she rehandled now were neutral.
 The more she handled the less phased she was by any particular bad memory~ 'M::Keep watch, it comes from behind.'